 This Relief is Discretionary

-Employers should understand that the vendor market was caught off guard by this relief.
-Because the relief is temporary and only available for a portion of the year, some health plan vendors and insurers may choose not to provide it as part of their plans or service offerings.
+This relief once again comes at the end of the year.
+Fully insured employers should check with their insurer to understand if the insurer intends to make the relief available as part of their plans or offerings.
+Self-funded plan sponsors will need to contact their claims administrators to potentially request an administrative change to extend coverage and to amend their plan documents to include coverage for telehealth services.
 HORAN is working with its vendor partners to understand the options available to both fully-insured and self-funded employer plan sponsors.
-As a first step, employers should contemplate whether they wish to offer the relief to its plan participants if it is an available option.
+As a first step, employers should contemplate whether they wish to offer the relief if it is available.

 Please reach out to your HORAN representative with additional questions at 800.544.8306.

 The information contained in this document is informational only and is not intended as, nor should it be construed as, legal or accounting advice.
 Neither HORAN nor its consultants provide legal, tax nor accounting advice of any kind.
 We make no legal representation, nor do we take legal responsibility of any kind regarding regulatory compliance.
 Please consult your counsel for a definitive interpretation of current statute and regulation and their impact on you and your organization.